Have your say on planning and development strategy for borough

 The council is due to produce a new Local Plan which will provide a framework and vision for development for the next 20 years and which will set out the volume and location of projects and how they should be delivered.

 To seek public input, the council has now launched a consultation which aims to get residents' views on some of the key issues the new Local Plan will need to address.
-The consultation runs for six weeks from January 6 and consists of a series of questions to help the council prepare the document.
+The consultation runs from January 6 until February 27 and consists of a series of questions to help the council prepare the document.
 The questions can be responded to using our online interactive document here or by asking for a copy of the consultation document to be sent to you.

 The consultation follows a so-called Call for Sites over the summer of 2022, which was an opportunity for individuals, landowners, developers, parish councils and other interested parties to let the council know what sites might be suitable for inclusion in the new Local Plan.